apereo/cas/docs/cas-server-documentation/monitoring/Configuring-Monitoring-JavaMelody.md

 # JavaMelody Monitoring

-Use [JavaMelody](https://github.com/javamelody/javamelody) is to monitor CAS in QA and production environments.
+Use [JavaMelody](https://github.com/javamelody/javamelody) to monitor CAS in QA and production environments.

 Support is added by including the following dependency in the WAR overlay: